fangyiwen/PersonalWebsite-YiwenFang/README.md

 * Responsive design of images in the table.
 * The Selected Publications Page uses `<strong>`, `<i>`, `<u>`, and `<code>` to represent important, italic, underlined text, and computer code, respectively.
 * The footer has both left-aligned and right-aligned texts in the same line.
+* A sticky footer still hangs to the bottom of the browser if the page content is short.

 ## Screenshots